shivangiuw/crypto_clusters_Scikit/README.md

 # Cryptocurrencies Clustering

-Application of Unsupervised machine learning to cluster cryptocurrencies in a portfolio from crypto market data based on their periodic performance metrics in a jupyter notebook using scikit-learn library from Python.
+Application of Unsupervised machine learning to cluster cryptocurrencies in a portfolio, from crypto market data based on their periodic performance metrics in a jupyter notebook using scikit-learn library from Python.

-## Approach followed:
+## Analysis and steps followed:

 ### * Clustering with the original data (before using optimization techniques)